 SkyPower President and Chief Executive Officer Kerry Adler applauded Egypt’s ambition, announcing SkyPower’s support for the country’s economic vision.
 “SkyPower commends the leadership of Egypt for swiftly executing its well designed strategic blueprint to ensure a bright and prosperous future for all Egyptians, for generations to come,” said Mr. Adler.
 “The signing of this monumental agreement demonstrates the shared passionate aspirations of global partnerships that will substantially impact the country’s GDP, contributing approximately US$16.1 billion, resulting in increased opportunities for employment, skills training, youth and education.”

-Bringing together extensive international expertise, SkyPower and Middle Eastern infrastructure specialists IGD will work closely with the Ministry of Electricity and Renewable Energy in the development of the Egyptian solar PV energy project.
+Bringing together extensive international expertise, SkyPower and Middle Eastern infrastructure specialists IGD will work closely with the Ministry of Electricity and Renewable Energy in developing the Egyptian solar PV energy project.
 Entailing a multi-phase development, SkyPower IGD’s phase one will reach commercial operation in late 2015.
 Supporting the growing energy needs of Egypt, the project will directly contribute to the government’s goal of producing 20% of energy from renewables by 2020.

 SkyPower lists the highlights and additional advantages of the SkyPower IGD Egypt agreement as follows: